hilbix/suid/README.md

   - UID is the UID of the caller
 - **Security-Notes:**
   - If you leave away the `suid:` then `./miniweb.sh` would be served as root.
-  - This is a very bad example, as anybody can call this command as shown within his own context.
+  - Above is a very bad example, as anybody can call this command as shown within his own context and occupy port 80.
+  - This is probably someting you perhaps want on generic dev-machines, but definitively not in production, hence bad.
-- Good example: `socklinger80::nobody:nogroup::/:root:/usr/local/bin/socklinger:outeripv4address\\:80:/srv/miniweb.sh`
+- Good example: `socklinger80::nobody:nogroup::/:root:/usr/local/bin/socklinger:outeripv4address\:80:/srv/miniweb.sh`
-  - `root:` is a convenience to preseed the unprivileged user to `nobody:nogroup` in that case.
+  - `root:` is a convenience to call the program as root, but preseed the unprivileged user with the given `nobody:nogroup`.
-  - When `socklinger` drops privileges, it will become `nobody:nogroup` now.
+  - When `socklinger` drops privileges, it will become `nobody:nogroup`
+  - Anybody can start the command, but it always will do the same.
+  - This also works on dev-machines if the Devs can control what `/srv/miniweb.sh` does.
+  - Hence this is good practice, as this resembles what production will look like as well.
+  - For this change `nobody:nogroup` to whatever you expect in production.

 Why is `:` escaped to `\\:\:` and arguments should be followed by `\\:`?